Log1x/poet/README.md

 ],
 ```

+#### Creating a Block View

-Given the Block `sage/accordion`, your Block view would be located at `views/blocks/accordion.blade.php`.
+Given the block `sage/accordion`, your accompanying Blade view would be located at `views/blocks/accordion.blade.php`.

 Block views have the following variables available:

 - `$data` – An object containing the block data.
 - `$content` – A string containing the InnerBlocks content.
 Returns `null` when empty.

 By default, when checking if `$content` is empty, it is passed through a method to remove all tags and whitespace before evaluating.
-In most cases, not doing this will cause `$content` to always return `true`.
+This assures that editor bloat like `nbsp;` or empty `<p></p>` tags do not cause `$content` to always return `true` when used in a conditional.

 If you do not want this behavior on a particular block, simply register it as an array: